Dapinder-Kaur/python-project/README.md

 ```

-- Previously, the execution policy was Restricted, in case you might wanna go back and chnage it.
+- Previously, the execution policy was Restricted, in case you might wanna go back and change it.

-- To get the current execution policy, you run the powershell in administrator mode, and type:
+- To get the current execution policy, you can run the powershell in administrator mode, and type:

  ```
  get-ExecutionPolicy